Nov 11, 2021

 The term "armpit fat" is a giveaway to its location.
 It's also known as the underarm bulge, armpit lump, armpit fat hang, among other less-than-flattering names.
 Several factors are cited as causes.
 Armpit fat is also known as “armpit vagina”, a term coined by Jennifer Lawrence.
 Being overweight, ageing, your genetic makeup, and hormonal imbalance and changes could cause you to have armpit fat.

 The bad news is such issues cannot be spot reduced.
-Another fun fact: Did you know that armpit fat is not directly related to breast sizes?
+Another fun fact: Did you know that armpit fat is not directly related to breast size?
 Larger breasts with higher fat content may not be a cause of the development of armpit fat!

 The worrying thing for some people about using weights for exercise is arguably ending up with a muscled appearance when the intention was for a toned one.
 Knowing the appropriate exercises and incorporating a total body workout is critical.
 Bodyweight workouts are a convenient way to lose weight overall.
 You can do it anywhere, and no equipment is needed.
 Yoga is a great alternative as well.